ibm-cloud-docs/log-analysis/launch.md

 ## Granting IAM policies to a user to launch the web UI
 {: #launch_iam}

-Users in your account need permissions to launch the LogDNA web UI.
+Users in your account need permissions to launch the logging web UI.

 You must be an administrator of the {{site.data.keyword.la_full_notm}} service, an administrator of an {{site.data.keyword.la_full_notm}} instance, or have account IAM permissions to grant other users policies.
 {: note}